 Next, Stein set out to show his presentation, mostly in private meetings, to political leaders, activists, and prospective big-money donors of the left.
 He hoped to inspire them to join his crusade to build a new a financial clearinghouse dedicated to offsetting the efforts of conservative funders and injecting new life into the progressive movement.
 At each presentation, Stein asked the viewer to pledge that he or she would keep confidential the substance of the proceedings, so as to give the project a chance to coalesce and gain some momentum without excessive public scrutiny.

 Stein officially filed DA's corporate registration in the District of Columbia in January 2005.
-By that point, he had shown his PowerPoint presentation to more than 700 key people in private meetings.
+By that point, he had shown his PowerPoint presentation to hundreds of key people in private meetings.
 Stein recalls that during those sessions, he consistently observed “an unbelievable frustration” by big Democrat donors who felt hopelessly unconnected to one another, even as they longed to be part of a strategic coalition that could work collaboratively and cohesively.
 This was particularly true of the billionaire financier George Soros, thus it was most significant that Soros quickly and enthusiastically embraced Stein's concept.

 In April 2005, Soros brought together 70 likeminded, carefully vetted, fellow millionaires and billionaires in Phoenix, Arizona, to discuss Stein's ideas and expeditiously implement a plan of action.
 Among the attendees were former Clinton White House aides Mike McCurry and Sidney Blumenthal, and Schumann Center for Media & Democracy president Bill Moyers.
 Most of those in attendance agreed that the conservative movement represented “a fundamental threat to the American way of life.”
 And, like Soros, a considerable number of them looked favorably on Stein's analysis and concept.
 Thus was born the Democracy Alliance.